cooper/ferret/doc/Keywords.md

 func [<name>] { <statements> }
 ```

 Declares an event or anonymous function.
-It is spelled `func` because all
-named functions are implemented as events.

 If `name` is provided, the event will be assigned to a property of the
 [scope of interest](Scopes.md#scope-of-interest).
 Named functions can be nested